arYonefO/hunter/README.md

  - Hstore the DB
  - Optimise database queries and returns (index zone?
 Use sql intersection)
  - Prime cache
+- Add legend to map
+ - Reorganise CSS to use SASS properly

 ### Issues:
  - Takes very long time to run RSPEC...
 (Assumed to be some issue with JS/D3/Capybara and the static pages.
 Tests turned off for now)